reframejs/reframe/docs/concepts.template.md

 while testing your prototypes.
 For example,
-instead of researching for hours whether or not you need SSR, with Reframe you can first write a prototype and worry about that question afterwards.
+instead of researching for hours whether or not you need SSR, with Reframe you can first write a prototype and worry about that question later.
-Later,
-once you have a functioning prototype, you can make real world tests to see if you need SSR.
+Once you have a functioning prototype, you can make real world tests to see if you need SSR.

+Staying flexible is crucial at the early stage of a project.
+Once a project grows into a large application, rigidity becomes affordable and can actually help scaling.
+At that point you can fully eject Reframe and inherit an architecture that has been designed with great care.

 !INLINE ./top-link.md #concepts --hide-source-path